aws-samples/automating-livestream-video-monitoring/README.md

-## AWS Blog post sample code - Automating broadcast video monitoring using machine learning
+## Automating broadcast video monitoring using machine learning - blog post and sample application

+In the M&E industry, monitoring live broadcast and OTT video streams has largely been a manual process relying on human operators constantly watching the stream to identify quality or content issues.
+Latest advances in artificial intelligence(AI) can help automate many monitoring tasks that was once manual and support monitoring at greater scale.
+This repo presents a demo application for realtime livestream monitoring using AWS serverless and AI/ML services.

+Read more on the accompanying [blog post]().

 ### Architecture